This post may contain affiliate links. Please read myย privacy policy.

 Notes

-- When making dumpling wrappers from scratch, I always make sure to control the water temperature at around 110°F (43°C) when mixing it with the flour.
-Since I’m boiling these chicken dumplings, this step helps keep the wrappers soft and chewy without shrinking or breaking easily.
+- When I make dumpling wrappers from scratch, I always pay attention to the water temperature, aiming for around 110°F (43°C) when mixing it with the flour.
+Since I’m boiling these chicken dumplings, this step helps keep the wrappers soft and chewy, without them shrinking or breaking easily.

-- If I’m short on time or just not in the mood to make my own wrappers, I’ll use store-bought ones.
-I look for wrappers specifically made for boiling and pan-frying since they’re thicker than the ones meant for steaming.
+- If I’m in a rush or just not feeling up to making my own wrappers, I go for store-bought ones.
+I look for wrappers made specifically for boiling and pan-frying, since they’re thicker than those meant for steaming.

-- To make sure the filling stays intact, I finely chop the cabbage and squeeze out as much liquid as I can before mixing it with the chicken.
-This step is key for that perfect texture.
+- To keep the filling from getting too watery, I finely chop the cabbage and squeeze out as much liquid as I can before mixing it with the chicken.
+This step is key to getting that perfect dumpling texture.

-- I love making a big batch—sometimes up to four times this recipe—and freezing the extra dumplings for later.
+- I love making a big batch—sometimes four times this recipe—and freezing the extras for later.
 They freeze beautifully and taste just as good when cooked.
 If I’m boiling them straight from the freezer, I just add a couple more minutes to the cooking time.

 Nutrition